Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Background

 \subsection{Prior Guidance Systems for Surgical Drilling Navigation}

 Parallel innovations in intraoperative navigation for other drilling procedures offer valuable insights for laminectomy training.
 One well-studied example is the use of virtual navigation in mastoidectomy surgery, where milling of the temporal bone is required to access the inner ear.
 Multiple training systems and simulators have been developed to improve accuracy and reduce the risk of complications in this procedure \cite{Hoy2017,ANDERSEN2016,Munawar2019}.
+CardinalSim, a VR simulator validated across Canadian Otolaryngology residency programs, is a prominent example that emphasizes general anatomical realism and procedural rehearsal \cite{Compton2020}.
+While procedural rehearsal is highly effective for reinforcing surgical workflows, providing real-time, adaptive feedback to guide users during drilling or signal proximity to critical anatomical structures requires novel solutions, as such feedback is uncommon in actual surgical procedures.

-Many systems employ visual overlays, such as displaying lines to represent drilling paths, but these approaches struggle to convey volumetric milling across complex anatomical structures.
+To address this, other systems have experimented with static visual overlays, such as displaying predefined lines or depth markers to represent drilling paths.
+Yet, these approaches often struggle to convey volumetric milling across complex anatomical structures.
 Nakao et al. \cite{Nakao2016} evaluated the use of colored-depth overlays compared to standard side navigation monitors in endoscopic drilling tasks, finding that overlay-based visualization led to shorter drilling times and improved adherence to planned drilling geometries.

 Auditory guidance methods have also been integrated into surgical navigation systems.
 The LIVE-IGS system, developed by Dixon et al., introduced ``auditory icon'' alerts to signal proximity to critical structures, along with semi-transparent volumetric representations of sensitive anatomy \cite{Dixon2014}.
 Similarly, the EVADE system, created by Voormolen et al., combined color-coded navigation displays with auditory warnings to assist in temporal bone milling, alerting users when the drill approached high-risk areas \cite{Voormolen2018}.
 While effective, these systems were developed primarily for otolaryngology applications and did not incorporate direct overlay visualization onto the surgical field.